-- · whether and under what terms, conditions and price such debt securities may be redeemed at our option; - any redemption or sinking fund provisions and whether and under what terms and conditions such debt securities must be redeemed or repurchased by us at the option of the holder of the debt securities; - the denominations of such debt securities, if other than \$2,000 and multiples of \$1,000 in excess thereof; - whether the debt securities will be convertible, and the terms and conditions upon which such debt securities will be convertible into other securities, cash or property; - if other than the principal amount thereof, the portion of the principal amount of such debt securities that will be payable upon declaration of acceleration of the maturity thereof (or the method by which such portion is to be determined); - the foreign currency in which payment of principal or any premium, interest or additional amounts on such debt securities will be payable if they are payable other than in U.S. dollars; - the terms, if any, by which the amount of payments of principal or any premium, interest or additional amounts on such debt securities may be determined by reference to an index, formula, financial or economic measure or other methods; - · any deletions from, modifications of or additions to the events of default or covenants described herein; - whether such debt securities will be subject to defeasance or covenant defeasance; - the terms, if any, upon which such debt securities are to be issuable upon the exercise of warrants; - the identity of any trustees other than The Bank of New York Mellon Trust Company, N.A., and any authenticating or paying agents, transfer agents or registrars or any other agents with respect to such debt securities; - whether such debt securities are senior or subordinated debt securities, and if they are subordinated securities, the terms on which such debt securities will be subordinate to other debt of ours; - whether such debt securities will be guaranteed and the identity of any guarantors; - · whether such debt securities will be secured by collateral and the terms of such security; and - any other terms of such debt securities and any other deletions from or additions to or modifications of the indenture with respect to such debt securities.
+- whether and under what terms, conditions and price such debt securities may be redeemed at our option; - whether and under what terms and conditions such debt securities must be redeemed by us pursuant to any sinking fund provisions or purchased by us at the option of the holder of such debt securities; - the denominations of such debt securities, if other than \$2,000 and multiples of \$1,000 in excess thereof; - whether the debt securities will be convertible or exchangeable, and the terms and conditions upon which such debt securities will be convertible into other securities, cash or property; - if other than the principal amount thereof, the portion of the principal amount of such debt securities that will be payable upon declaration of acceleration of the maturity thereof (or the method by which such portion is to be determined); - the foreign currency in which payment of principal or any premium, interest or additional amounts on such debt securities will be payable if such amounts are payable other than in U.S. dollars; - whether, and under what terms the amount of payments of principal or any premium, interest or additional amounts on such debt securities may be determined by reference to an index, formula, financial or economic measure or other methods; - any deletions from, modifications of or additions to the events of default or covenants described herein; - whether such debt securities will be subject to defeasance or covenant defeasance; - whether, and under what terms such debt securities are to be issuable upon the exercise of warrants; - the identity of any trustees other than The Bank of New York Mellon Trust Company, N.A., and any authenticating or paying agents, or security registrars with respect to such debt securities; - whether such debt securities are senior or subordinated debt securities, and if they are subordinated securities, the terms on which such debt securities will be subordinated to other debt of ours; - whether such debt securities will be guaranteed and the identity of any guarantors; - whether such debt securities will be secured by collateral and the terms and conditions by which such debt securities will be secured, including, if applicable, the terms and conditions upon which any such liens will be subordinated to other liens securing other indebtedness of ours of any guarantor; and - any other terms of such debt securities and any other deletions from or additions to or modifications of the indenture with respect to such debt securities.